Skip to content

 Most of the 18,364 km route sits in the mixed band with moderate jet-stream exposure.
 Historically that means occasional clear-air turbulence at cruise altitude is normal, especially in winter.

-Statistically, Late spring and early autumn sees the calmest conditions for this corridor.
+Statistically, Dry season sees the calmest conditions for this corridor.
 Within any season, morning departures see less convective (thunderstorm-driven) turbulence than afternoon flights.

 Block time is usually around 21h 51m direct, cruising at approximately FL410 (41,000 ft).
 Actual duration varies with winds - tailwinds can shave 15-30 minutes, headwinds can add 30+ minutes on this northbound sector.